Sao Paulo Nightlife

 Sao Paulo's party scene is a late-night one: most Paulistas (locals) don't go out until midnight.
 In fact, there's a saying in the city: 'when the sun comes up, you hardly notice'.

 Sao Paulo's nightlife is a reflection of its cosmopolitan image.
-Its bars and clubs are spread out around the city, though you'll find clusters in neighbourhoods like Vila Olímpia, whose dance clubs are popular with twentysomething Paulistas, and Vila Madalena, where you'll find restaurants and bars that appeal more to revellers in their thirties.
-Because bars and clubs in Sao Paulo are so spread out, it can be a good idea to stick to venues in one area, rather than running up large taxi bills getting caught in the city's late-night traffic jams.
-It is not advised to walk around at night in Sao Paulo.
+Its bars and clubs are spread out around the city, though you'll find clusters in neighbourhoods like Vila Olímpia, where the dance clubs are popular with twentysomethings, and Vila Madalena, where you'll find restaurants and bars that appeal more to revellers in their thirties.
+Because bars and clubs are so spread out, it can be a good idea to stick to venues in one area, rather than running up large taxi bills getting caught in Sao Paulo's late-night traffic jams.
+It is not advised to walk around the city at night.

 Bars in Sao Paulo have their own system for payment.
 Instead of or in addition to the entry charge, there will be a drink minimum.
 You'll get a card that will record all your expenses for the night, and pay everything when you leave.
 Be careful not to lose this card, as the penalty is very steep!

 Live music in Sao Paulo is among the best in Brazil, with a wide variety of styles to suit every taste.
 The formal Teatro Municipal and the Sala São Paulo, where the Sao Paulo Symphony Orchestra performs, have good programmes of classical music, theatre, and dance.
 The Teatro Italia hosts regular Brazilian contemporary dance performances.
 For a more relaxed evening, head to Bourbon Street, a popular jazz club founded by BB King himself.
 Villa Country hosts Brazilian Country music, and Armazem da Vila plays pagoda, which is a simpler form of samba.